A sprint tri offering a bike and run course closed to traffic, spectacular water views and a fabulous finish in historic Fort Taber Park.

 All participants will be given a swim cap that must be worn during the swim.

-CLICK HERE to see results from the 2013 Whaling City Triathlon.
+Click here to see results from the 2015 Whaling City Triathlon.

 Do you have family or friends coming to cheer you on?
 Consider asking them to volunteer!
 Volunteering makes you a part of the action while cheering on athletes and helping ensure a successful event experience.
 There are a variety of volunteer jobs and all volunteers get a free t-shirt.
 All volunteers get a free t-shirt.
-CLICK HERE to see a list of volunteer jobs, the time commitment required and a link to register.
+Volunteer at any 2016 Sun Multisport Events race and you can earn discounts on race entries!

 USA Triathlon rules will apply.
 Please review the rules at www.USATriathlon.org.
 There will be USAT Officials present at the event.
 Three areas of common violations are (1) Drafting, (2) Blocking and (3) Centerline.
 To avoid drafting violations you must stay at least 3 bike lengths behind the competitor in front of you.
 When attempting to pass you must do so within 15 seconds.
 Blocking violations are assessed for failing to ride to the right (except when passing).
 Centerline violations can be avoided by not crossing the yellow centerline of the road.
 HELMETS ARE REQUIRED.
 Chin strap must be buckled at ALL times you are on the bike even in the transition area.
 Handlebars/aerobars must have bar-end plugs securely inserted into the bar.
 Taping over bar ends is not permitted.
 Lack of bar end plugs will result in disqualification.